delaneyj/datastar/design/SDK.md

 #### Args

-`paths` is a list of strings that represent the path to the signals to be removed from the store.
+`paths` is a list of strings that represent the signal paths to be removed from the store.
 The paths ***must*** be valid `.` delimited paths to signals within the store.
 The Datastar client side will use these paths to remove the data from the store.

 #### Logic
 When called the function ***must*** call `ServerSentEventGenerator.send` with the `datastar-remove-signals` event type.

-1. Each path should be on a newline
-2. The path must be prefixed with `paths foo.bar.baz`
-3. It should support spaces in the path such as `paths foo.bar baz.qux.hello world`
+1. The function ***must*** include the paths in the event data, with each line prefixed with `paths `.
+Space-separated paths such as `paths foo.bar baz.qux.hello world` ***should*** be allowed.

 ### `ServerSentEventGenerator.ExecuteScript`